spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/add-extra-content.md

          - if [ -e /dev/mapper/persistent ]; then cryptsetup close /dev/mapper/persistent; fi
    ```

+7. You have now configured the installer to copy the static binaries you provided to the `/usr/local/bin` folder and
+   added the folder to the `PATH` variable.
+This allows you to refer to the binaries

+   You can perform further customization of the Installer ISO in your **user-data** file as well as the build script
+   used to build the Installer ISO with the **.arg** file before starting the build.
+Follow
-7. Follow [Build Installer ISO with Trusted Boot](./build-trusted-iso.md) to build the installer ISO.
+   [Build Installer ISO with Trusted Boot](./build-trusted-iso.md) to build the installer ISO.

 ## Validate